Bisexuals love you BOTH!

 Guess who he didn't even consider.

 This is the phenomenon known as bi-erasure.
 So again he found us to be invisible.

-I would like to know what some of you may think so that I can better understand how you think we are so abnormal.
+I would like to know what some of you may think so I can better understand how you think we are so abnormal.

 If I were to say that I do not like or accept a particular race or group, say if I called transgender people, freaks, would I be correct or accepting?

-I would be looked at as a racist or bigot.
+Everyone would look at me as a racist or bigot.
 But if there are those who hate us, we are just supposed to be impervious to the hatred from both communities.

-One narrow-minded ignorant homosexual actually told me that I had to choose."You can't be bi, just choose one."
-He said.
+One narrow-minded, ignorant homosexual actually told me I had to choose.

 Can you believe that?